Epic interview with Digital Underground on Japanese TV back in 1991. Take a stroll down memory lane and bug out on this one!

-What’s your favorite DJ era in NYC and why?
+What’s your favorite DJ era in the Bay Area and why?

-5th Platoon is undoubtedly an institution.
-Talk about the history and influence y’all have had and what it means to be a part of such an important crew in NYC DJ history.
+Massive Selector has undoubtedly become an institution.
+Talk about the history and influence y’all have had and what it means to be a part of such an important collective in Bay Area DJ history.

-What’s one of your favorite places to go unplug and unwind in the world?
+What’s one of your favorite places to go unplug and unwind on the West Coast?

 What’s a current favorite album you’re listening to now that you think you’ll still be listening to 10 years from now?